 The following priorities for further development of Open Data Platform are proposed:

-Selection of pilot communities - LifeWatch seems to be the good candidate for preliminary testing
+Selection of pilot communities - LifeWatch seems to be a good candidate for preliminary testing;

-Deployment of onedata as an EGI service
+Deployment of onedata as an EGI service;

-Implementation of missing functionalities in order to perform a cycle of data management and publication to a selected open data portal
+Implementation of missing functionalities in order to perform a cycle of data management and publication to a selected open data portal;

-Implementation of missing functionalities to perform the a cycle of accessing and processing open data on the EGI infrastructure, open data coming from external to EGI repositories and sources.
+Implementation of missing functionalities to perform a cycle of accessing and processing open data on the EGI infrastructure, open data coming from external to EGI repositories and sources.

 Conclusions and future work

-This report presented the results of comprehensive requirements collection among various user communities related to EGI Engage from such areas as biological and medical sciences, environmental and earth sciences, agriculture as well as astronomy and astrophysics.
+This report presented the results of a comprehensive requirements collection among various user communities related to EGI-Engage from such areas as biological and medical sciences, environmental and Earth sciences, agriculture as well as astronomy and astrophysics.

-For the purpose of requirement collection, a custom template has been prepared, focusing on issues related to open data access within the communities and identification of their current data management issues and solutions.
+For the purpose of the requirements collection, a custom template has been prepared, focusing on issues related to open data access within the communities and identification of their current data management issues and solutions.

 Based on the detailed requirements questionnaires (for which links are available in Appendix 1), a summary table focusing on the most important aspects related to the open data access issues has been prepared and presented in the document.